Recovery/Recycling Methods for Metal Finishers

 In order to reduce these costs, many facilities instituted wastewater treatment improvements, including changes in wastewater pretreatment chemistry and the use of sludge dryers.
 While these means are quite effective in reducing the cost of treatment chemistry and off-site disposal, by themselves they are not enough.

 Many localities and states are mandating lower wastewater limitations than are presently required under EPA’s Electroplating and Metal Finishing Pretreatment Standards (40 CFR 413 and 433).
 In addition, biomonitoring of direct discharges into surface waters has become a very common condition of NPDES permits.

 Because of the uncertainty of future costs and squeezed profits, as well as the public and political pressure on industry to reduce toxic chemical emissions, those finishers who respond to this challenge by seriously evaluating and implementing recycling and recovery opportunities will have a great competitive edge.

 Metal finishers will agree that the most important process material, both in terms of quantity and quality, is water.
 Many a recovery/recycling technology has failed because of the lack of attention paid to the incoming water supply.
 Since many recovery technologies recover the bath process dragout from the rinses, the plating “contaminants” found in tap waters can build up to levels that could cause a failure of bath chemistry, resulting in expensive solution disposal and makeup.

 Before considering the implementation of recovery methods, finishers must investigate the quality of their incoming water.
-Water to be used for bath and recovery rinse makeup may have to be treated to a very high quality.
+Water to be used for bath and recovery rinse makeup may have to be treated to high quality.

 The two most common technologies used for treatment of water are ion exchange and reverse osmosis.
 If one is a high water user and the incoming water has total dissolved solids greater than 500 ppm, it may be more economically advantageous to use reverse osmosis alone or as a “roughing” filter in front of ion exchange.